DennisPing/cs6650-twinder-a3/lib/README.md

-# Core Library
+# Shared Library

-1. Logger
+1. Logger - Zerolog wrapper
-2. Models
+2. Models - Common models for requests, responses, and the database